Ken has the right combination of legal and bike experience to champion recovery for cyclists injured by unsafe drivers.

 All kinds of cycling cultures exist in the greater Cleveland urban area: green revolution and sustainability cyclists; commuters, messengers, urban hip, social, racing and recreational.
 Bicycling is very popular in the Greater Cleveland area for a number of reasons: alternative transportation, social and physical benefits and the increasing bicycle lane proliferation and access.
 Cycling in our urban area is seen as a positive quality of life enhancer!
 More reason for motorist’s to share the road.

-Cycling is making a big comeback in Cleveland, the USA and internationally.
-Whether you are a casual or an avid cyclist, please read on since knowledge of Ohio bicycle law promotes power and safety!
+Biking is making a big comeback in the Greater Cleveland area, the USA and internationally.
+Whether you are a casual or an avid cyclist, knowledge of Ohio bike law promotes awareness and safety!

 How do most car vs. bicycle accidents happen ?